c4arl0s/ViewControllerLIfeCycle_CreatingStateLab/README.md

 2019-05-04 10:21:36.305471-0600 CreatingStateLab[36723:2162192] applicationDidBecomeActive:
 ```

-### Press the buton Home on your iphone and see what happens on the console.
+### Press the buton Home on your iphone, in this case I have an Iphone 7, see what happens on the console.
 Watch the sequence

 ``` console
 2019-05-04 10:21:36.282177-0600 CreatingStateLab[36723:2162192] application:didFinishLaunchingWithOptions: